longpractice/linux_kernel_index/mm/p.md

 ## __pgd
 convert an unsigned long to pgd_t

+## PHYSICAL_ALIGN
+a kernel configuration to set the alignment requirement for loading the kernel onto

+## PHYSICAL_START
+it is a kernel configuration to set the start physical address to load the kernel onto.
+The default value is 0x1000000 which is 16 megabytes.

+This field is ignored if config RELOCATABLE is enabled.

 ## pmd_alloc
 Must be implemented by all architectures. reserve and initialize memory to hold a complete page middle directory table